रaपa Learning

 Reading the Gita

-This is about contributing to an Android app written in Flutter.
+Contribute to an Android app written in Flutter.

 The app is open-sourced.
 See the issues in the app’s repository and pick one marked ‘good first issue’.